 The welcome benefit comes as a Gyftr EGV using which you can redeem vouchers from various brands like Amazon, Flipkart, Myntra, Swiggy, Ola, Uber, etc.

 So ideally you get vouchers for the fee paid but the Rs.
-2700 GST part is additional, which anyway you can recover easily on Rs.1 lakh spend.
+2700 GST part is additional, which anyway you can recover on spending Rs.1 Lakh.

 The problem with the design is that the white lines making the logo overlaps with the card number and that doesn’t look good, especially these days after seeing many new credit cards with clean design.